suculent/thinx-firmware-esp32-ino/README.md

 Note: In case you'll build/upload your project (e.g. the library) using thinx.cloud, API key will be injected automatically and you should not need to set it up anymore.

-# Board support

-For properly configuring the `.board` file (preset to ESP8266/Wemos D1 Mini) see the [Arduino CLI Docs](https://github.com/arduino/Arduino/blob/master/build/shared/manpage.adoc) docs for the `-board package:arch:board[:parameters]` option.
+# Environment Variable Support

+You provide callback receiving String using `setPushConfigCallback()` method.
+Whenever device receives MQTT update with `configuration` key, it will provide all environment variables to you.

+> This may be also used for the WiFi Migration procedure.

 # Security

 Because all the traffic from ESP8266 is usually HTTP-only and not all devices can handle SSL, you can install our side-kick project [THiNX-Connect](https://github.com/suculent/thinx-connect).
-Install this proxy to your home environment and it will encrypt HTTP traffic to HTTPS and will tunnell your device communication directly to thinx.cloud.
+Install this proxy to your home environment and it will encrypt HTTP traffic to HTTPS and will tunnel your device communication directly to thinx.cloud.

+Library queries the `thinx` MDNS service on `_tcp` protocol on local network upon connection.
+When such service is available, library will forward all HTTP requests through this service.